-The use of changing facilities will also be carefully considered.
+Changing for swimming or PE will also be carefully considered.
 Facilities for Transgender participants will be sensitive to their needs and also recognise the needs and sensitivities of other students.
-When competing at another school or outside venue, School staff must ensure there is appropriate sensitive provision available.
+When competing at another school or outside venue such as the swimming pool, School staff must ensure there is appropriate sensitive provision available.